Mineral Freez Gel Side Effects

 Generic name: menthol topical

 Note: This document contains side effect information about menthol topical.
-Some of the dosage forms listed on this page may not apply to the brand name Mineral Freez Gel.
+Some dosage forms listed on this page may not apply to the brand name Mineral Freez Gel.

-Applies to menthol topical: external aerosol, external aerosol powder, external cream, external gel, external kit, external liquid, external lotion, external patch, external solution
+Applies to menthol topical: external aerosol, external aerosol powder, external cream, external gel, external kit, external liquid, external lotion, external patch, external solution.
+Other dosage forms:

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: